 Fun Places for Lights and Festivities

 For a different twist, visit SCUBA Santa at Adventure Aquarium in Camden, during their annual Christmas celebration.
 The aquarium turns into an underwater winter wonderland featuring holiday decorations, lights, and gently falling snow.
 At Gill’s Holiday Dance Party, kids will love meeting characters such as Rudolph, Bumble, and the elf fish.
 SCUBA Santa himself leaves the tank at schedule times to pose for pictures.
 You can enjoy all this and still explore the aquarium and all it has to offer.
-The celebration is occurring through December 30 and the aquarium is even open on Christmas day!
+The celebration is occurring through the end of December and the aquarium is even open on Christmas day!

 Turtle Back Zoo lights up at night with holiday displays throughout the park for the Holiday Lights Spectacular.
 Best of all, admission is free for this event!
 Donations of non-perishable food items, unwrapped toys, and winter coats are collected and encouraged.